 - Industry / Applications

-How does unwanted Air enter a piping system ?
+Air can enter a piping system in a number of ways:

-- Air may be drawn in at a pump inlet if the liquid level falls below the inlet elevation.
+- At a pump inlet if the liquid level falls below the inlet elevation

-- Air may be drawn in through the packing, seals and flanged joints.
+- Through the packing, seals and flanged joints

-Air/Vacuum Valves are used to protect pipelines from damage by expelling or admitting large quantities of air.
+Air/Vacuum Valves expel or admit large quantities of air to protect pipelines from damage.
 Air/Vacuum Valves expel air when filling the pipeline and admit air to relieve a vacuum when draining the pipeline.

 Combination Air Valves